emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

     }
 ```

-More configuration options you can find: https://www.elastic.co/guide/en/logstash/6.8/plugins-filters-xml.html#plugins-filters-xml-options

-### Logstash - Input WMI
+### Input WMI

-The Logstash input **wmi** allow to collect data from WMI query.
+The input **wmi** allow to collect data from WMI query.
 This is useful for collecting performance metrics and other data which is accessible via WMI on a Windows host.

-#### Installation

-For plugins not bundled by default, it is easy to install by running:

-`/usr/share/logstash/bin/logstash-plugin install logstash-input-wmi`

 #### Configuration